CloudCannon/hugo-bookshop-starter/README.md

 hugo server -D
 ```

-To see the component browser locally:
+To see the component browser locally: (in another terminal)
 ```bash
 npm i
 npx @bookshop/browser